Sunny Balwani: Theranos

 Balwani joined Theranos in 2009.
 He ran the company's day-to-day operations as its president.
 He had no training in biological sciences or medical devices, which became an issue due to the absence of medical experts on the company's board of directors and Balwani's behavior.
 He was described by former Theranos employees as overbearing, uncompromising and so concerned about industrial espionage that he verged on paranoia.

 Within Theranos, Balwani was known for using technical terms he seemingly did not understand in what others believed were attempts to appear more knowledgeable.
 Balwani at one point claimed "This invention [the Edison blood testing device] is going to be way up there, um, with – with the discovery of antibiotics."
 He once misheard "end effector" (the claw or other device at the end of an automated robot's arm) as "endofactor" (a nonsense word) and repeated the error throughout a meeting, furthermore not noticing when "Endofactor" was subsequently used as a prank in a PowerPoint presentation.

 The Wall Street Journal reported in October 2015 that the Edison blood testing device by Theranos produced inaccurate medical diagnoses and results.
 Edison machines frequently failed quality-control checks and produced widely varying results, a finding that was corroborated in a report released in March 2016 by the federal Centers for Medicare and Medicaid Services (CMS).
 In April 2016, Theranos told regulators it had voided all test results from Edison machines for 2014 and 2015, as well as some other tests it ran on conventional machines.

-In January 2016, the CMS sent a warning letter to Theranos after inspecting its Newark, California, laboratory.
+In January 2016, the CMS sent a warning letter to Theranos after inspecting its laboratory in Newark, California.
 CMS regulators proposed a two-year ban on Balwani from owning or operating a blood lab after the company had not fixed problems within its California lab in March 2016.

-The other charges of fraud against Theranos include claiming the company's technology was being used by the U.S. Department of Defense in combat situations despite never having been used.
+The other charges of fraud against Theranos include claiming the company's technology was being used by the U.S. Department of Defense in combat situations.
 Another false claim included claiming a $100 million revenue stream in 2014 that was actually $100,000.
 Balwani departed from his position at Theranos in May 2016.

 Legal proceedings

 SEC fraud charges

 In March 2018, Balwani and Holmes were charged by the SEC with securities fraud, "raising more than $700 million from investors through an elaborate, years-long fraud in which they exaggerated or made false statements about the company's technology, business, and financial performance".
-Holmes settled the case out of court without admitting or denying wrongdoing, but Balwani is still in litigation as of 2022.
-He says he is innocent of the charges.
+Holmes settled the case out of court without admitting or denying wrongdoing, but Balwani was still in litigation as of 2022.
+He said he was innocent of the charges.